Operation Copper

 Operation Copper was carried out by the Allied commando unit Z Special Unit, during World War II.
 The objective of the mission was to investigate the Japanese defences on Muschu Island, capture a Japanese officer for interrogation and discover the location of two naval guns on the island that covered the approaches to Wewak Harbour.
 Eight commandos were landed as part of the operation; only one survived.

 Background

-Prelude

 Operation Copper was one of the last Z Special operations in New Guinea.
 The unit's mission was to paddle ashore and reconnoitre the island to determine the status of Japanese defences and validate reports that two 140 mm long-range naval guns were still in position.
 Intelligence suggested that these weapons were back in service and could prove dangerous during the forthcoming invasion of Wewak, as they had sufficient range to fire into the proposed landing areas and, while they would not stop the Australian invasion, they could cause significant casualties.